PandiaJason/Proof-of-Knowledge-On-Chain/README.md

 ## Abstract

 The following standard allows for the implementation of a standard API for NTTs within smart contracts.
-This standard provides basic functionality to track and mint NTTs with MultiSig-registry.
+This standard provides functionalities to track and mint NTTs with MultiSig-registry with Zero Knowledge Proof extention.

 We considered use cases of NTTs being issued by authentic authorities("issuers/operators") to individuals("users").
 NTTs can represent ownership over authentic digital assets with following properties: